-- Place the raisins, cocoa powder, 3 tablespoon desiccated coconut, peanut butter, coconut oil (if using) weetbix and honey in the food process or mini chopper.
+- Place the dates, cocoa powder, desiccated coconut, coconut oil (if using) weetbix, seeds and honey in the food process or mini chopper.

-- Mix ingredients well. until they are starting to come together forming a ball.Add a little water if required and blitz again to help bring the dough together.
+- Mix ingredients well, until they are starting to form a ball.Add a little water if required and blitz again to help bring the mixture together.

 - Take the mixture out, divide evenly and roll into balls.